 Damages are often awarded in copyright infringement cases.
 The Copyright Act entitles a copyright owner to damages and, if not already accounted for, any profits the infringer made from the infringement.

-You may also elect statutory damages as an alternative to these indeterminate damages any time before final judgment.
-With statutory damages you do not have to prove what losses you suffered as a result of the infringement, which will save you a lot of time and money.
-Instead, if you prove infringement you are generally entitled to the following statutory damages: (a) between $500 and $20,000 for each work infringed, if the infringements are for commercial purposes; and (b) between $100 and $5,000 for all works infringed, if the infringements are for non-commercial purposes.
+You may also elect to seek statutory damages as an alternative to these indeterminate damages any time before final judgment.
+With statutory damages you do not have to prove what losses you suffered as a result of the infringement, which may save you time and money.
+Instead, if you prove infringement, you are generally entitled to the following: (a) between $500 and $20,000 for each work infringed, if the infringements are for commercial purposes; and (b) between $100 and $5,000 for all works infringed, if the infringements are for non-commercial purposes.
 Courts consider various factors in deciding how much to award in each case.
-These factors include: the good or bad faith of the defendant; the conduct of the parties before and during the proceedings; the need to deter other infringements of the copyright in question; and the need for an award to be proportionate to the infringements when infringements were for non-commercial purposes.
-In special cases, a court can exercise its discretion to award less than even the minimum amounts of $100 and $500.
+These factors include: the good or bad faith of the defendant; the conduct of the parties before and during the proceedings; the need to deter other infringements of the copyright in question; and the need for an award to be proportionate to the infringements, if the infringements were for non-commercial purposes.
+In special cases, a court can exercise its discretion to award less than even the minimum amounts of $100 or $500.

 With respect to breach of contract, damages are directed toward putting the plaintiff in the position they would have been in had the contract not been breached.
 In a case of content scraping, these damages may often be difficult to establish.
 If there is minimal evidence provided by the plaintiff as to the injury sustained, the court may award nominal damages.
 Nominal damages are awarded where a wrong was committed but there has been no established financial loss.
 This was the case before the Supreme Court of British Columbia in 2011, and the awarded amount was $1,000.